Esther Williams: Acting

-It was at Aquacade that Williams first attracted attention from Metro-Goldwyn-Mayer scouts.
-MGM's head, Louis B. Mayer, had been looking for a female sports star for the studio to compete with Fox's figure skating star, Sonja Henie.
-Williams signed her contract with MGM in 1941.
+It was at the Aquacade that Williams first attracted attention from Metro-Goldwyn-Mayer scouts.
+MGM's head, Louis B. Mayer, had been looking for a female sports star for the studio to compete with Fox's figure-skating star Sonja Henie.
+Williams signed with MGM in 1941.

-In her contract were two clauses: the first being that she receive a guest pass to The Beverly Hills Hotel where she could swim in the pool every day, and the second that she would not appear on camera for nine months to allow for acting, singing, dancing, and diction lessons.
+In her contract were two clauses: the first being that she receive a guest pass to The Beverly Hills Hotel, where she could swim in the pool every day, and the second, that she would not appear on camera for nine months to allow for acting, singing, dancing, and diction lessons beforehand.
 Williams wrote in her autobiography, "If it took nine months for a baby to be born, I figured my 'birth' from Esther Williams the swimmer to Esther Williams the movie actress would not be much different."